StateSmith/StateSmith/docs/plantuml-input.md

 The workflow is the exact same.
 Just feed StateSmith a PlantUML input file (extension must be one of ".pu", ".puml", ".plantuml") instead of the yEd .graphml file.

 ## Examples
+The examples below default to using yEd files.
+Simply edit the `.cs` code gen script in the example to use the PlantUML file instead.
+They have a bool `usePlantUmlInput` flag you can set to true.

 - [blinky1_printf_sm.plantuml](../examples/Blinky1Printf/src/blinky1_printf_sm.plantuml)
 - [ButtonSm1Cpp.puml](../examples/ButtonSm1Cpp/ButtonSm1Cpp/ButtonSm1Cpp.puml)